-The data in this section concern people’s reasons for migration and their legal status in different local areas.
-These data are not widely available at the local level but there are some figures for asylum seekers, resettled refugees and international students, which you can find by scrolling through this section.
+The two charts on this page concern people’s reasons for migration and their legal status in different local areas.
+These data are not widely available at the local level but there are some figures for asylum seekers, resettled refugees and international students, which you can find by scrolling down.
 Unfortunately, local data are not available for people who moved for work or family reasons.

 How many asylum seekers and refugees are there in each local authority?

 Figure 4 shows selected local authorities with the largest number of asylum seekers in receipt of Section 95 support as of 31 March 2020.
 Section 95 support is provided to destitute asylum seekers until their claim is determined.
 While Section 95 data are the main source of information on the distribution of asylum seekers across local authorities, they do not include people who are not receiving this destitution allowance (such as people with private incomes) or those whose asylum claims have been determined (with either a positive or negative decision).
 For more information about Section 95 and asylum in the UK please see the Migration Observatory briefing, Migration to the UK: Asylum and Resettled Refugees.